 - Works great with Pedag met pads or Strutz foot pads

-To get the most out of your Lems Boulder Boots, the manufacturer recommends that you order your normal US shoe size.
-For example, if you normally wear a men's US size 11 shoe, consider ordering an 11 in the Lems Boulder Boot.
+To get the most out of your Lems Boulder Boots, the manufacturer recommends that you order a half-size up from your normal US shoe size.
+For example, if you normally wear a men's US size 11 shoe, consider ordering an 11.5 in the Lems Boulder Boot.

 If you're on the fence about what size to order, consider ordering both sizes and then simply return the size that doesn't fit as well for a refund.
 If you have concerns about sizing, feel free to contact us or Lems customer service.